 Obtaining a J-1 international scholar sponsorship is a collaborative effort at Northeastern University—led by the Office of Global Services.
 See the steps below.

-After traveling abroad, international students need the proper documentation to re-enter the U.S. Find out what they are.
+Before traveling abroad, international students need to make sure they have the proper documentation to re-enter the U.S. which includes a valid travel signature.

-The Office of Global Services works with J-1 student interns throughout their entire internship to provide the guidance and support they need—helping interns maintain their status.
+The Office of Global Services (OGS) works with J-1 student interns to provide the guidance and support they need in maintaining their status.

 Maintaining your J-1 scholar status is critical to staying part of the Northeastern community.
 Below is a comprehensive list that covers topics ranging from the required authorizations you will need to obtaining incidental employment.